Mecc Cancer Treatment Blurred Plant Background

 Anatomy of the female reproductive system.
 The organs in the female reproductive system include the uterus, ovaries, fallopian tubes, cervix, and vagina.
 The uterus has a muscular outer layer called the myometrium and an inner lining called the endometrium.

 Ovarian epithelial cancer is one type of cancer that affects the ovary.
-See the following PDQ treatment summaries for information about other types of ovarian tumors:
+For information about other types of ovarian tumors, see the following PDQ summaries:

 Ovarian epithelial cancer, fallopian tube cancer, and primary peritoneal cancer form in the same type of tissue and are treated the same way.